MionKit/mion/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;

-## `NO CORS MODE`

-> Cross-Origin Resource Sharing [(CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) is a pain in the \*\*\* for developers.
-> Is a security model designed for web 1.0 where the expected response from the server was html instead the json data from the api.
->
-> **ApiDS has ditch CORS completely!**

-When no CORS mode is enabled ApiDS enforces [simple http requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#simple_requests), thee are `POST` or `GET` requests, with only browser default headers, and text/plain content-type.
+## `SIMPLE HTTP REQUESTS` <small>(Uder review - This needs a securty audit if implemented)</small>

+[Simple http requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#simple_requests), are request that does not trigguer a CORS preflight request, therefore increasing the application performance.
+When a simple http request mode is enabled the server response will be sent as content-type: text/plain instead json, therefore metting all the critea for a simple http request.

+Please be carefull enabling this feature and only use it for autheticated requests.
+It is also recomened to disallow yuur app from bein embeding as iframe using the [`X-Frame-Options: SAMEORIGIN`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options) policy.
 All data required for the API to work including authentication credentials and query data is sent in the http body.

 &nbsp;&nbsp;&nbsp;&nbsp;

 ## `OPINIONATED`

-- **Convention over configuration**
+- Convention over configuration.
-- **Prioritizes developer friendliness and performance over existing conventions.**
+- Prioritizes developer friendliness and performance over existing conventions.

-Some features like persistence data mapping, default crud operations and User-Group ACL requires to structure the data in an **opinionated way**
+- Integrate Routing + Data Mapping requires a tight coupling between the two parts (Aka the ApiDS way).

 &nbsp;&nbsp;&nbsp;&nbsp;